Redistricting in North Carolina: Prior to 2010

 The U.S. Supreme Court had ruled in Davis v.
 Bandemer (1986) that partisan gerrymandering violates the Equal Protection Clause and is a justiciable matter.
 However, the court found it difficult to apply the precedent in other cases.
-Only in one subsequent case, Party of North Carolina v.
+Only in one subsequent case, Republican Party of North Carolina v.
 Martin (1992), did a lower court strike down a redistricting plan on partisan gerrymandering grounds.

 Instead, the Supreme Court found it easier to rule on racial gerrymanders under existing federal law.
 While the Equal Protection Clause, along with Section 2 and Section 5 of the Voting Rights Act, prohibit jurisdictions from gerrymandering electoral districts to dilute the votes of racial groups, the Supreme Court has held that in some instances, the Equal Protection Clause prevents jurisdictions from drawing district lines to favor racial groups.
 The Supreme Court first recognized these "affirmative racial gerrymandering" claims in Shaw v.
 Reno (Shaw I) (1993), holding that plaintiffs "may state a claim by alleging that [redistricting] legislation, though race neutral on its face, rationally cannot be understood as anything other than an effort to separate voters into different districts on the basis of race, and that the separation lacks sufficient justification".
 The Supreme Court reasoned that these claims were cognizable because relying on race in redistricting "reinforces racial stereotypes and threatens to undermine our system of representative democracy by signaling to elected officials that they represent a particular racial group rather than their constituency as a whole".
 Later opinions characterized the type of unconstitutional harm created by racial gerrymandering as an "expressive harm", which law professor Richard Pildes and political scientist Richard Neimi have described as a harm "that results from the idea or attitudes expressed through a governmental action."

 2010–2019

-Following the Republican win of supermajorities in both houses of the General Assembly in the November 2010 elections, the Republican leadership set out to protect their wins by redrawing both legislative and congressional maps in their favor.
+Following the Republican win of majorities in both houses of the General Assembly in the November 2010 elections, the Republican leadership set out to protect their wins by redrawing both legislative and congressional maps in their favor.
 This resulted in subsequent elections in which Republicans won a disproportionate number of seats, compared to the percentage of votes received by Republicans.

 Cooper v.
 Harris (2017)

 On February 5, 2016, a three-judge panel of U.S. Court of Appeals for the Fourth Circuit and U.S. District Court for the Middle District of North Carolina judges ruled that the 1st and 12th districts' boundaries were unconstitutional and required new maps to be drawn by the legislature to be used for the 2016 election.
 On May 22, 2017, the U.S. Supreme Court, in Cooper v.
 Harris, agreed that the 1st and 12th congressional district boundaries were unlawful racial gerrymanders, the latest in a series of cases dating back to 1993 by different parties challenging various configurations of those districts since their first creation.
-The Republican General Assembly caucus proceeded to revise congressional maps for subsequent elections to be less racially-defined.
+The Republican General Assembly caucus proceeded to revise congressional maps for subsequent elections to be less racially defined.